Patio Refresh: A Dreamy Escape

 Adding Warmth and Whimsy

 I added a couple throw blankets for chilly evenings, and some subtle lighting to set the mood.
 A few solar-powered lanterns and a small rechargeable light on the coffee table gave the space a soft, glowy charm.
-Everything, with its matching patterns and colors, really started to come together… it looked layered, lived-in, and relaxed, like it all belonged.
+Everything, with its matching patterns and colors, really started to come together… it looked layered, lived-in, and relaxed, like it was all meant to belong together.

 And just like that, we got a brand new patio.